Bluemethyst/ToolsJS/README.md

 ### To Do
 Fix Bow, Crossbow, and Fishing Rod textures in different states.

+Wolf armor cannot properly be done without mixin due to mojang hard coding it.

 ## Credits
 All paxel code and tagging code from [Cucumber Library by BlakeBr0 under MIT license](https://github.com/BlakeBr0/Cucumber)